The Winnipeg Jets, both 1.0 and current versions, have made plenty of trades. Some were downright steals, while others were total flops.

 Cheveldayoff chose to put his eggs in the Byfuglien basket and sent Ladd to his old team, the Chicago Blackhawks.
 That was a good choice, as the blue-liner transformed from a liability with a penchant for questionable pinches to a stalwart defender.

-The relationship between Byfuglien and the Jets ended on a sour note after he decided last-minute he didn’t want to show up for camp last September and left an already-depleted Jets’ blue line in even direr of straits.
-Nonetheless, he was a massive contributor to the team’s success between the Ladd trade and last season, especially during their 2018 run to the Western Conference Final.
+The relationship between Byfuglien and the Jets ended on a sour note after he decided last-minute he would not report to to training camp in September, 2022, leaving an already-depleted Jets’ blue line in even direr of straits.
+Nonetheless, he was a massive contributor to the team’s success between the Ladd trade and the abrupt, self-imposed end to his career, especially during their 2018 run to the Western Conference Final.

 The season following the trade, Ladd signed a massive seven-year, $38.5 million contract with the New York Islanders that quickly became one of the NHL’s worst.
-The now 34-year-old has recorded just 72 points in 181 games as an Islander and has been hampered by a variety of injuries, most notably an ACL tear.
+The now 34-year-old recorded just 72 points in 181 games as an Islander and was hampered by a variety of injuries, most notably an ACL tear.
+He is now a member of the Arizona Coyotes organization, but is on long-term injured reserve.

 Adding Stastny for the Stretch Run — Feb.
 26, 2018